batzen/XAMLTools/README.md

 ## XAMLCombine

 Combines multiple XAML files to one large file.
 This is useful when you want to provide one `Generic.xaml` instead of multiple small XAML files.
+Using one large XAML file not only makes it easier to consume, but can also drastically improving loading performance.

 ### Using the MSBuild-Task